 3. To install the uio kernel module (manually): All major Linux distributions have support for this kernel module so it is straightforward to install it:

 '''

 modprobe uio

 '''

 The module should now be listed by the Ismod command.

-4. To install the nfp_uio kernel module (manually): This module supports NFP-6xxx devices through the UIO interface.
+4. To install the igb_uio kernel module (manually): This module is part of DPDK sources and configured by default (CONFIG_RTE_EAL_IGB_UIO=y).